smilingfroggy/Art-Gallery/README.md

 ### User
 - Browse public exhibitions's introduction and artworks
-- Search works with name, artist, media, size, create year, subjects.
+- Search works with multiple queries: name, artist, media, size, create year, shape, and subjects.
 - Artwork introduction connects with related subjects, media, and creator.
+- Artist personal page with biography, all works, media, subjects, and exhibitions.
+- Works, exhibitions, artists, subjects, media are all interconnected.
 - Browse other users' public collections.
-- Logged-in users can add works from websites mentioned above to their favorite list.
-- Logged-in users can create their own collections with descriptions, manage privacy, edit description, and delete it.
-- Add or remove artworks to their own collections wherever they spot the correct one.
 - Guest users can only browse public exhibitions, collections, and search artworks.

+### Logged-in User
+- All above features
+- Add works from websites mentioned above to their favorite list, private by default.
+- Create their own collection, manage privacy, edit description, and delete it.
+- Add or remove artworks to their own collections wherever in this website.
+- Edit profile

 ### Admin
 - Create, edit, and delete artwork information and images.
 - Create, edit, and delete exhibitions information and image.
 - Search and select artworks from inventory, and add to exhibitions.

+### API
+- Sign up and login with JWT
+- Get exhibitions
+- Get and search for artwork

 ## Future work

 ### User
-- Edit own profile
+- [x] Edit one's own profile
-- Collections can be set to allow only users with exclusive links to view.
+- [ ] Collections can be set to allow only users with exclusive links to view.
-- Add ordering function to artworks searching page.
+- [ ] Add inquiry function to artworks searching page.
-- Add exhibition records to individual artwork page.
+- [ ] Add exhibition records to individual artwork page.

 ### Admin
-- Create, edit, and delete artist data and related images.
+- [x] Create, edit, and delete artist data and related images.
-- Create, edit, and delete subject data.
+- [ ] Create, edit, and delete subject data.
-- Read the summary table with viewCounts and total of joinedCollection and addedFavorite of each work.
+- [ ] Read the summary table with viewCounts and total of joinedCollection and addedFavorite of each work.
-- Create QRcode of artwork page, and export all QRcode of works joined in certain exhibition.
+- [ ] Create QRcode of artwork page, and export all QRcode of works joined in certain exhibition.
-- Add ordering function to artwork inventory.
+- [ ] Response inquiry from users.

 <!--